ljg2305/tinyqv-aes128-peripheral/README.md

 ### Add your test file to test/user_peripherals

 * Copy the test in to a subdirectory of test/user_peripherals
-* Update your testbench.py to set the PERIPHERAL_NUM to match the value used in peripherals.v.
+* Update your testbench.py to set the PERIPHERAL_NUM to match the slot used in peripherals.v.
 * In test/Makefile, add the name of your test to the all recipe.
 If your test is called my_peripheral.py add this: `peri-my_peripheral.xml`

 To run your test, make sure you have installed the `requirements.txt`, then: